-- Describe short- and long-range capital improvement and facility development plans.
+- Describes short- and long-range capital improvement and facility development plans.

 - List procedures in employing architectural, engineering and consultant assistance in building maintenance and development programs.

-- Describe key components and required information in developing building programs.
+- Describes key components and required information in developing building programs.

-- Describe the planning and construction processes for renovated or new facilities.
+- Describes the planning and construction processes for renovated or new facilities.

 - List life and safety issues in building operation and planning.